-- 13. A study area was defined that was relevant to the consideration of potential impacts on offshore ornithological receptors.
-The suitability of the study area for the purpose of environmental impact assessment was agreed with Natural England and the RSPB during the Evidence Plan Process. - 14.
-This study area includes the East Anglia ONE North windfarm site and a 4km buffer placed around it (Figure 12.1).
-Monthly aerial surveys of the study area began in September 2016 and were completed in August 2018 (24 months in total).
-The final DCO submission will use all of these data, however the analysis and assessment in this PEIR has been undertaken prior to the data from the final aerial surveys being available, so is based on the first 21 monthly surveys (to May 2018) and will be updated when 24 surveys are available. - 15.
-The data collected during these aerial surveys have been used to identify the bird species present and their seasonal abundance. - 16.
+- 14. A study area was defined that was relevant to the consideration of potential impacts on offshore ornithological receptors.
+The suitability of the study area for the purpose of environmental impact assessment was agreed with Natural England and the RSPB during the Evidence Plan Process. - 15.
+This study area includes the East Anglia TWO windfarm site and a 4km buffer placed around it (Figure 12.1).
+Monthly aerial surveys of the study area began in November 2015, ceased in April 2016, re-started in September 2016 until October 2017 (20 months in total).
+An additional four months of surveys was undertaken in May to August 2018 to provide a complete 24-month dataset.
+The final DCO submission will use all of these data, however the analysis and assessment in this PEIR has been undertaken prior to the data from the final aerial surveys being available, so is based on the first 21 monthly surveys and will be updated when 24 surveys are available. - 16.
+The data collected during these aerial surveys have been used to identify the bird species present and their seasonal abundance. - 17.
 In addition to the windfarm area covered by aerial surveys, the study area over which potential impacts on offshore bird species were considered included the offshore cable corridor to the Mean Low Water Spring (MLWS) at its landfall location in the vicinity of Sizewell and Thorpeness.
 Refer to Chapter 23 Onshore Ornithology for assessment of impacts above the MLWS.